SpaghettiHub/maas/docs/usr/markdown/about-maas-networking-9620.md

 DHCP also offers several optional services, like configuring DNS, gateway, and routing; load-balancing and failover; and VLAN and QoS configuration.
 MAAS depends on one of these optional features: bootstrapping services (PXE booting).
 Properly configured DHCP is capable of specifying several PXE-boot parameters:

 * next-server: Specifies the TFTP/HTTP server for PXE booting clients.
-* filename: Specifies the path to the boot file (e.g., bootloader) for PXE boot.
+* filename: Specifies the path to the boot file (e.g. bootloader) for PXE boot.
 * option 67: Also used to specify the boot file name in some DHCP configurations.
 * option 66: Points to the boot server hostname or IP address.